Jassem Alwan: Early life and career

-Alwan was born to a Sunni Muslim family of Bedouin origins in 1928 in the city of Deir ez-Zor, located along the Euphrates River in eastern Syria.
+Alwan was born to a Sunni Muslim Arab family of Bedouin origins in 1928 in the city of Deir ez-Zor, located along the Euphrates River in eastern Syria.
 After studying for a period at the Homs Military Academy, Alwan joined the Syrian Army in 1946.
 During the presidency of Adib al-Shishakli, Alwan had been teaching at the academy.
 According to Alwan, Shishakli had personally urged him to show preference for up and coming officers from Arab, Sunni Muslim background and to keep the number of ethnoreligious minorities in the graduating class to an "absolute minimum", a request Alwan rejected.
 Student officers who attended his class included prominent future military figures, such as President Hafez al-Assad, and generals Ali Aslan and Muhammad Nabhan, all of whom were Alawites.
 Throughout the 1950s, Alwan had been involved in the Arab nationalist movement spearheaded by Egyptian president Gamal Abdel Nasser.